 Fermented Mustard

-I love homemade fermented mustard and it's so simple to make.
-All mustard is fermented but if you make your own it will be extra special.
+I love homemade fermented mustard, and it's so simple to make.
+All mustard is fermented, but if you make your own, it will be extra special.
 You can buy mustard seeds and grind them into powder for different flavors.
 Black mustard seeds are the most pungent.
-Brown mustard seeds are used mostly in Europe, and yellow and white are the mildest flavor.
+Brown mustard seeds are used mostly in Europe, and yellow and white mustard seeds have the mildest flavor.
 To grind them, use a mortar and pestle or a coffee grinder, cleaning it well when you’re done.
+You can also just use the already ground powder.
 Homemade mustard is the best!

 Servings: 2 cups